funduck/modular-notes/README.md

 2. It utilizes simple system for operating data built on idea how to store pieces of data and connections between them.

 # Modules of an Application
 Frontend we call App, backend is Backend.
+Lets dive in those two.

 ## Top level - ServerAPI
 ServerAPI separates App from Backend, App must have config for server so that it would be easy to switch to any other available server and App continues to run.
 Later we'll think about migration tool, it should be quite easy since all servers will have same api.